ksfraser/WealthSystem/TRADING_SYSTEM_USER_MANUAL.md

 - Strategy says BUY + Stock underperforming sector = Caution
 - Strategy says SELL + Sector rotating down = Strong SELL

+### Index Benchmarking Questions

+**Q: What is alpha and why does it matter?**
+A: Alpha is excess return beyond what the market delivered:
+- Positive alpha = You beat the market
+- Negative alpha = You lagged the market
+- Zero alpha = You matched the market
+Example: Stock up 25%, market up 10%, alpha = +15%

+**Q: What is a good beta for my portfolio?**
+A: Depends on risk tolerance:
+- Beta 0.8-1.0: Conservative (lower volatility)
+- Beta 1.0-1.3: Moderate (market-like volatility)
+- Beta 1.3-1.5: Aggressive (higher volatility)
+- Beta > 1.5: Very aggressive (expect large swings)

+**Q: Which index should I compare my stocks to?**
+A:
+- Large-cap stocks → S&P 500 (SPY)
+- Small-cap stocks → Russell 2000 (IWM)
+- Tech stocks → NASDAQ 100 (QQQ)
+- Blue-chip stocks → Dow Jones (DIA)
+- Diversified portfolio → Use multiple benchmarks

+**Q: What's the difference between alpha and excess return?**
+A: They're related but different:
+- Excess Return = Total return - Index return (simple difference)
+- Alpha = Return beyond what beta predicted (risk-adjusted)
+- Alpha accounts for stock's volatility relative to market

+**Q: How do I use correlation in portfolio construction?**
+A:
+- High correlation (>0.7): Stocks move together (limited diversification)
+- Low correlation (<0.3): Stocks move independently (good diversification)
+- Negative correlation (<-0.3): Stocks move opposite (excellent hedge)

+**Q: What is tracking error and why does it matter?**
+A: Tracking error measures how much returns deviate from benchmark:
+- Low tracking error (<5%): Closely follows index
+- Moderate (5-10%): Some independent movement
+- High (>10%): Significantly different from index
+Use it to gauge if active management is worth the risk.

 ### Performance Questions

 **Q: What is a good Sharpe Ratio?**